aqulu/qr_scanner/README.md

 ### Setup

-Install the pub depdenencies by executing following command from the project's root directory.
+Install the pub dependencies by executing following command from the project's root directory.

 ```
 flutter pub get